-The Inventors Association of New England (IANE) is a group of inventors whose common interest is supporting each other on their journey to product commercialization.
+The Invent New England (INE) is a group of inventors whose common interest is supporting each other on their journey to product commercialization.

-For members who wish to share their idea in confidence for feedback, the IANE offers 6 get togethers known as the Inventor’s Clinic.
+For members who wish to share their idea in confidence for feedback, the INE offers 6 get togethers known as the Inventor Clinics.
 New product ideas are presented and critiqued by other member inventors under confidentiality.
 Often improvements to the idea are discovered, as well as ideas for manufacturing and marketing.
 It is also an opportunity to hear unbiased opinions of an idea to determine if it is truly viable before sinking too much money and time into it.